 The pressure that the pharmaceutical industry is under today to reduce costs and increase efficiency and effectiveness applies equally to analytical laboratories.
 Often waiting for the results of quality control is still a speed-limiting step in the entire production process.

 Many modern tools such as LEAN, Six Sigma, CIP, etc. are increasingly used to increase the efficiency (also) of analytical laboratories.

 The correct recording and evaluation of the "Key Performance Indicators" (KPIs) plays a decisive role in this.
 Which of these factors are really "key", which ones can be dispensed with?

 With this conference, managers and employees in the laboratory learn tools for more effective and efficient control of laboratory activities.

 - Optimization of laboratory processes - practical examples

 - New analysis methods for the optimization of processes in the laboratory

 - Reduced sampling and reduced scope of testing in the incoming goods inspection of active and auxiliary materials

-This seminar is aimed at laboratory managers and laboratory staff in the pharmaceutical industry who work in the areas of incoming goods inspection, finished goods inspection and analytical development.
+This conference is aimed at laboratory managers and laboratory staff in the pharmaceutical industry who work in the areas of incoming goods inspection, finished goods inspection and analytical development.
 Also addressed are laboratory managers in the field of pharmaceutical active ingredient and excipient production and contract laboratories.
 The contents will also be of great interest to competent persons according to §14 AMG and to heads of quality control as well as to employees from the QA department